gibus/SpreadRevolutionaryDate/README.md

 ## Twitter options

 These options are credentials for `spread-revolutionary-date` to spread on a Twitter account.
 You have to get them from your [Twitter API account](https://apps.twitter.com/) with `write` access level.
+They should be defined in the `[twitter]` section of the configuration file.

 ### consumer\_key

-Your Twitter Consumer API key for this application.
+This option can only be specified once, with a value as string: your Twitter Consumer API key for this application.

 ### consumer\_secret

-Your Twitter Consumer API secret key for this application.
+This option can only be specified once, with a value as string: your Twitter Consumer API secret key for this application.

 ### access\_token

-Your Twitter Access token for this application.
+This option can only be specified once, with a value as string: your Twitter Access token for this application.

 ### access\_token\_secret

-Your Twitter Access token secret for this application.
+This option can only be specified once, with a value as string: your Twitter Access token secret for this application.

 ## Mastodon options

 These options are credentials for `spread-revolutionary-date` to spread on a Mastodon account.
 You have to get them from your [Mastodon instance API account](https://mstdn.fr/settings/applications) with `write` scope.
 Note that Mastodon is a decentralized network with multiple instances, the previous link is for [mstdn.fr](https://mstdn.fr) instance, please replace url with your preferred instance.
+They should be defined in the `[mastodon]` section of the configuration file.

 ### instance

-The domain name of your instance, eg: `mastodon.social`, `mstdn.fr`, etc.
+This option can only be specified once, with a value as string: the domain name of your instance, eg: `mastodon.social`, `mstdn.fr`, etc.

 ### client\_id

-Your Mastodon Client key for this application.
+This option can only be specified once, with a value as string: your Mastodon Client key for this application.

 ### client\_secret

-Your Mastodon Client secret for this application.
+This option can only be specified once, with a value as string: your Mastodon Client secret for this application.

 ### access\_token

-Your Mastodon Access token for this application.
+This option can only be specified once, with a value as string: your Mastodon Access token for this application.

 ## Freenode options

 The first two options are credentials for `spread-revolutionary-date` to spread on a Freenode account.
 See [https://freenode.net/kb/answer/registration](https://freenode.net/kb/answer/registration) to find out how to register an account on Freenode.
+They should be defined in the `[twitter]` section of the configuration file.

 ### nickname

-Your Freenode nickname.
+This option can only be specified once, with a value as string: your Freenode nickname.

 ### password

-Your Freenode password.
+This option can only be specified once, with a value as string: your Freenode password.

 ### channels

-This option can be specified multiple time. `spread-revolutionary-date` will spread on every channel specified with this option.
+This option can be specified multiple time, with values as strings. `spread-revolutionary-date` will spread on every channel specified with this option.
 This option should be specified at least one time if ["test"](#test) option is not set.
 It is ignored if ["test"](#test) option is set.

 ### test\_channels

-This option can be specified multiple time. `spread-revolutionary-date` will spread on every channel specified with this option.
+This option can be specified multiple time, with values as strings. `spread-revolutionary-date` will spread on every channel specified with this option.
 This option should be specified at least one time if ["test"](#test) option is set.
 It is ignored if ["test"](#test) option is not set.

+## RevolutionaryDate acab option

+This boolean option takes no value, either it is defined or not.
+Instead of spreading the current date and time, pretend that decimal time is 1:31:20 (which corresponds to 03:08:56 UTC, 04:08:56 Paris winter time, or 05:08:56 Paris summer time, in sexagesimal scale used by common Anglo-Babylonian Time).
+The `acab` option should be defined in the `[revolutionarydate]` section of the configuration file.
+It is only used if ["msgmaker"](#msgmaker) option is `RevolutionaryDate`.

+## PromptUser default option

+This option can only be specified once, with a value as string.
+Instead of spreading the revolutionary date, prompt user (with confirmation) for the message to be spread, with a default value (if user enters nothing when prompted).
+If `default` option is not defined, the default message is `'Goodbye old world, hello revolutionary worlds'` if the user enters nothing when prompted.
+The `default` option should be defined in the `[promptuser]` section of the configuration file.
+It is only used if ["msgmaker"](#msgmaker) option is `PromptUser`.

 # COMMAND LINE PARAMETERS